OctopusDeploy/blog/blog/2019-09/istio/istio-destinationrule/index.md

 ## Security options

-Istio can configure [TLS settings](https://istio.io/docs/reference/config/networking/v1alpha3/destination-rule/#TLSSettings) to insure that the communication between Pods is encrypted through Mutual TLS (mtls).
+Istio can configure [TLS settings](https://istio.io/docs/reference/config/networking/v1alpha3/destination-rule/#TLSSettings) to insure that the communication between Pod resources are encrypted through Mutual TLS (mtls).

 The effects of these options are transparent to our application, but would prevent traffic from being snooped if Pod resources were to communicate across nodes.